 Definition of Closing Costs

-Closing costs refer to the various fees and charges associated with a real estate transaction that are incurred by either the buyer or seller.
+Closing costs refer to the various fees associated with a real estate transaction that are incurred by either the buyer or seller.
 Closing costs typically range from two to five percent of the purchase price but can vary depending on location.
-Common closing costs include title insurance, attorney’s fees, loan origination points (to lower interest rate), survey and inspection fees, appraisal fees, transfer/recordation taxes, or other local government-mandated charges.
-Fortunately for homeowners in Washington State specifically, there are options that may help alleviate some of these expenses, such as special financing programs offered by lenders or grants available through state housing agencies like ASAP Cash Offer.
+Typical closing costs include title insurance, attorney’s fees, loan origination points (to lower interest rate), survey and inspection fees, appraisal fees, transfer/recordation taxes, or other local government-mandated charges.
+Fortunately for homeowners in Washington State specifically, some options may help alleviate some of these expenses, such as special financing programs offered by lenders or grants available through state housing agencies.

 Call Now (818) 651-8166